matthiaslang/jackychess/readme.md

 ### Version 0.9.10

   - cleaned up unused code (old Move classes, etc)
+  - optimized move lists and move classes
+  - experimental code available as options:
-  - null move pruning. not sure if it brings something or make it worse...
+    - null move pruning. not activated by default, as it doesnt seem any benefit so far.
-  - late move reductions. does not bring any benefits so far...
+    - late move reductions. not activated by default as it doesnt bring any benefit so far.
     - hash move ordering: doesnt bring anything (since it is always the same as the pv move)

     Stockfisch Level 5 (Elo ~ 1630): 10s move: wins
     Stockfisch Level 5 (Elo ~ 1630): 2s move: wins 75%

+### Version 0.9.11

+- experimental code available as options:
+    - null move pruning. not activated by default, as it doesnt seem any benefit so far.
+    - late move reductions. not activated by default as it doesnt bring any benefit so far.
+    - hash move ordering: doesnt bring anything (since it is always the same as the pv move)

+- fixed UCI time control options: wtime, btime, winc, binc have been ignored if movestogo has not been set

 ## todo